 1. “How do Christians Fit Into a Two Party System?
 They Don’t.”

 Tim Keller, founder of Redeemer Presbyterian Church Network, explores how the historical Christian positions on social issues don’t match up with contemporary political alignments.

 2. The Voting Booth (E-Book)

 For generations, Christians have been told to either escape the culture to avoid its ungodliness, or to aggressively engage the culture by seeking power and control over it.
 But are those a Christian’s only options?
 The Voting Booth, written by Skye Jethani, writer and former editor of Christianity Today's Leadership Journal, presents a third path for a new generation of Christians seeking to love both God and their neighbor.

-To download the free e-book, visit Skye's website.
+To download this $4 e-book, visit Skye's website.

 Contributors include: Mark Galli, Andy Crouch, Russell Moore, Ed Stetzer, and more.

 Many Americans are discouraged, disillusioned, frustrated, and downright confused—not only by the political uproar, but also with the harrowing decision we all face come Election Day.
 Voters are now wondering: Do I vote along traditional party lines?
 Do I choose a third-party candidate?
 Do I simply refuse to cast a ballot?
 Questions like these aren’t easy to answer.
 So we’ve gathered articles from some of the most thoughtful Christianity Today writers for this CT book.